 NEET or National Eligibility cum Entrance Test is the single national level exam conducted every year by NTA (National Testing Agency).
 The test has emerged as the only medical entrance exam required for qualification to seek admissions across medical institutes in the country for different medical programmes.
-Thus, scrapping multiple entrance tests that were carried out earlier, hence maintaining uniformity, transparency at all levels, rendering equal opportunities for candidates belonging to different categories.
+Thus, scrapping multiple entrance tests that were carried out earlier, thereby maintaining uniformity, transparency at all levels, rendering equal opportunities for candidates belonging to different categories.

 NEET 2020 anticipates the participation of nearly 16 lakh enthusiastic medical aspirants.
-The competition is fierce than ever.
+The competition is fiercer than ever.
 Preparing for NEET is a game of confidence at its core.
 Not only are candidates studying at home anxious about covering the entire syllabus, but they are also constantly required to be self-motivated and achieve set goals.
 To accomplish this, one must be dedicated and sincere in the approach and devise a full-proof strategy.

 Willpower and dedication are two important factors to crack NEET, especially when one is into self-studies.

 1. Strictly follow a time table – formulating a timetable is the first and foremost step when it comes to any exam.
 It is an effective document stating your plan of action for the upcoming days before exams.

 2. Target plan – devise a plan.
 Aim at achieving set targets on a daily basis.
 Ensure you study for 12-14 hours at least.
 Most importantly, set realistic goals so that confidence is not lost.

 3. Get acquainted with NEET – NEET is an objective question-based test.
 Students who have taken charge of clearing exams on their own must be completely aware of the syllabus, format of the paper, marking scheme, weightage of all chapters, important concepts, and other such critical factors.
 Taking printouts of the same is always suggested